BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

 The `configure` closure is natural place to setup constraints, like pin table view to superview edges.
-The `container` is often primary view of parent view controller.
+The `container` is often the primary view of the parent view controller.
+You will see how this method applied in practice a few paragraphs next.

+Let's follow this article to see how a table view controller can be used in conjunction with a data-driven data source in a most efficient way.

-### Reusable Table View Delegate and Data Source
+### Implementing Data-Driven Data Source

 The purpose of table view data source is to tell the table how many sections and rows per section it has, and then provide the data to display.
-In their turn, delegate methods primarily lend themselves to handle user interaction with the table.
+In their turn, the delegate methods primarily lend themselves to handle user interaction with the table.

 Most of us must have already memorized the signatures of these methods -- so frequently we implement them.
-Even the simplest table view with dynamic content must contain at least two of these methods - one for cell creation and the other for the number of rows in section.
+As already been said, we need at least two of those to implement even the simplest table view with dynamic content.

-The next step towards cutting table view boilerplate code is to abstract away the aforementioned protocols into a reusable and extendable solution that can be easily attached to any table view and tested in isolation.
+The next step is to abstract away `UITableViewDelegate` protocol into a reusable and extendable solution that can be easily attached to any table view and tested in isolation.
 Furthermore, it must utilize table view controller rather than a plain table view.

-#### Step 1: Section model
+#### Step 1: Section Model

-The first thing we do is create a basic data structure that will be backing table views.
+The first thing we do is create a basic data structure that backs a single section within a table view.

 {% highlight swift linenos %}